dk2127/nd25C_A_P_S/README.md

 # Conclusion

 The Capstone Project Report that will have project definition, data exploration, anlyasis, metrics, results, and conclusion.
-The report will be posted on Medium as a blog(link).
+The report is posted on Medium as a blog (https://medium.com/@dk2127/capstone-project-starbucks-offer-analytics-55229d5fe176).

 # Licensing, Authors, Acknowledgements

+- pandas.pydata.org and scikit-learn.org for python documentation
 - stackoverflow website for error resolution and coding ideas
 - towardsdatascience website for python concepts and coding ideas